davidcalikes/Late-Gigs/docs/README.md

     * The Research participants.

-    Liam, Ash, Willie, Brian, the Andy's, Paul and Shane thanks for the feedback I thoroughly appreciate it!
+    Liam, Ash, Willie, Brian, the Andy's, Paul, Mark and Shane thanks for the feedback I thoroughly appreciate it!